Chriszhangmw/machine-learning-Algorithm/README.md

-AI recording
+Artificial Intelligence Notebook
 ===========================
-some project or demo for AI
+some artificial intelligence algorithm code and demo

 ****